AustinCodingAcademy/student-gitbook/whiteboarding.md

 ### 1. If you think you already know the solution, don't solve it outright

 The interviewer will not be impressed if you silently solve the problem on the whiteboard.
-They want you to approach it from the beginning, step-by-step.
-And what if you where wrong or fell into a trap!
+They want you to approach it from the beginning and narrate step-by-step.
+And what if you where wrong or fell into a trap?!
 Work.
 It.
 Out.
 Loud.

 ### 2. Make sure you understand the problem